Brand Name

 Precautions

 Using this medicine while you are pregnant can harm your unborn baby.
-Men and women should use an effective form of birth control during treatment and for up to 2 months after treatment.
-If you think you have become pregnant while using this medicine or within 2 months after the last dose, tell your doctor right away.
+If you can get pregnant, your doctor may do tests to make sure you are not pregnant before starting this medicine.
+Use an effective form of birth control to keep from getting pregnant during treatment with this medicine and for at least 2 months after your last dose.
+Male patients who have female partners should use effective birth control during treatment with this medicine and for at least 2 months after the last dose.
+If you think you have become pregnant while using this medicine, tell your doctor right away.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow skin or eyes.
-These could be symptoms of a serious liver problem.
+These could be symptoms of a serious liver problem (eg, drug-induced liver injury).

 This medicine may increase your risk of developing infections.
 Avoid being near people who are sick or have infections while you are using this medicine.
 Wash your hands often.
 Tell your doctor if you have any kind of infection before you start using this medicine.
 Also tell your doctor if you have ever had an infection that would not go away or an infection that kept coming back.

-This medicine may cause serious skin problems, including hand-foot skin reaction or a severe rash.
-Call your doctor right away if you have skin redness, pain, blisters, bleeding, or swelling of the palms of your hands and soles of your feet.
+This medicine may cause a serious skin problem called hand-foot syndrome or palmar-plantar erythrodysesthesia syndrome.
+Tell your doctor right away if you have a rash that does not go away or redness, pain, swelling, bleeding, or blisters on the palms of your hands or soles of your feet.

 This medicine may cause serious heart problems.
 Check with your doctor right away if you are having chest pain or discomfort, nausea, pain or discomfort in your arms, jaw, back, or neck, shortness of breath, sweating, or vomiting.